freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-report-a-bug/index.md

 ---
-title: How To Report A Bug
+title: How To Report a Bug
 ---
 Thank you for taking the effort to report an issue with freeCodeCamp.